puru531/code-puru/ui-notes/javascript.md

 <br>
 DOM and DOM methods are part of web API, libraries that browsers implement and we can access from Javascript code.
 ```
+//select the element
 document.querySelector('.message'); //selecting a element having class name message.

+//get and set the text content
 document.querySelector('.message').textContent; //getting text inside the element.
+document.querySelector('.message').textContent = 'Some other text'; //setting text inside the element.

+//get and set the value
+console.log(document.querySelector('.message').value) //getting value inside the element (input element).
+document.querySelector('.message').value = 'Some other text'; //setting value inside the element (input element).

 ```